Alex-2605/data-challenge/README.md

 ## Overview

-**CryptoMonitor** is a streamlined tool designed within 24 hr, to provide real-time monitoring and alerting for three cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), and Zcash (ZEC).
-CryptoMonitor fetches data every second, ensuring up-to-date insights.
-This data is meticulously stored in a PostgreSQL.
+**CryptoMonitor** is a lightweight, real-time cryptocurrency monitoring tool developed in under 24 hours as part of a technical hiring challenge.
+It focuses on tracking three key cryptocurrencies: **Bitcoin (BTC)**, **Ethereum (ETH)**, and **Zcash (ZEC)**.

+The system fetches market data at high frequency and stores it in a **PostgreSQL** database, enabling timely insights and potential alerting mechanisms.
+This project received **positive feedback** during the interview process for its architecture and clarity.

-**IMPORTANT NOTE:** CoinGecko API offers both free and paid plans.
-The Demo API plan is accessible to all CoinGecko users at zero cost, with a stable rate limit of 30 calls/min and a monthly cap of 10,000 calls, meaning, even that this solution aims to retreive data per second for three different tickers (BTC, ETH & ZEC), this is NOT possible without upgrading the plan
+**IMPORTANT NOTE:** CryptoMonitor uses the [CoinGecko API](https://www.coingecko.com/en/api), which offers both free and paid plans.
+The free "Demo" plan allows for up to **30 calls per minute** and a **monthly cap of 10,000 calls**.
+Although this tool is designed to retrieve data every second for three tickers (BTC, ETH, and ZEC), such frequency exceeds the limits of the free tier.
+For full functionality, consider upgrading the API plan or adjusting the data fetch interval.

 ### Key Features